 Clare has a busy practice across all areas of chambers’ work.
 In her own right she has represented families, professionals and NHS Trusts at inquests, acted on behalf of both claimants and defendants in clinical negligence matters and has appeared in a wide range of police law matters, including as a legal assessor.

-Clare is a contributor to the third edition of Medical Treatment: Decisions and the Law (edited by Christopher Johnston QC).
+Clare was also a contributor to the third edition of Medical Treatment: Decisions and the Law.
 Clare is a contributing editor to the Medical Law Reports.
 She has written ten practice notes for LexisNexis Butterworths.

 Clare has recently reported on the following cases for The Medical Law Reports.